godaddy/gasket/docs/upgrade-to-7.md

 +    "docs": "node ./gasket.js docs",
 ```

-### Update Next Scripts
+### Update Next.js Scripts

 Additionally, you can use framework CLIs or other to run your Gasket-enabled
 app.

-For Next.js webapps, update your package.json scripts to use the Next CLI:
+For Next.js webapps, update your package.json scripts to use the Next.js CLI:

 ```diff
   "scripts": {